What is a Sandbox Game?

-Have you played a videogame in which you can move wherever you want, no matter if you are or not doing the main missions?
-Have you been distracted building mansions in Minecraft, hunting in the Skyrim forests or stealing the most modern cars in GTA?
+Have you played a video game in which you can move wherever you want, no matter if you are or not doing the main missions?
+Have you distracted building mansions in Minecraft, hunting in the Skyrim forests or stealing the most modern cars in GTA?
 If you have not done it, you definitely have to try it.

-That’s what Sandboxes are about, also known as open-world games.
-This type of games are programmed so that the player is not limited by a sequence of predetermined spaces or situations, but is allowed to freely explore the entire “world” of the game, reach the missions through different routes, or simply ignore the missions and engage in other activities.
+Sandboxes also known as open-world games.
+Open-world games are programmed so that the player is not limited by a sequence of predetermined spaces or situations.
+Player also allowed to freely explore the entire “world” of the game, reach the missions through different routes, or simply ignore the missions and engage in other activities.

-This game system has been implemented for some time in many of the Role Playing Games (RPG) in the Shooters Games, and of course in the massively multiplayer online role-playing game (MMORPG).
+This game system implemented for some time in many of the Role Playing Games (RPG) in the Shooters Games, and of course in the massively multiplayer online role-playing game (MMORPG).

 Characteristics of a Sandbox Video Game

 In short, we can say that these are the characteristics of a Sandbox video Game:

 - Non-linear: Despite having a classic game route, you can choose your own game routes.
 There is no right or wrong way to play.

 - Multiple missions: Apart from the main mission, the Sandbox Games, especially the Sandbox RPG usually offer multiple secondary missions or mini-games that keep you entertained throughout the open world.